TabithaChelagat/Road_Accident_Excel_Project/README.md

 | Slight     | 351436 (84.1%)              |
 | Grand Total| 417883                      |

+*Summary:*

 The provided data presents a breakdown of total casualties categorized by accident severity between the years 2021 and 2022.
 Here's a summary:

-Fatal Casualties: There were 7,135 fatal casualties, accounting for approximately 1.7% of the total casualties.
+- *Fatal Casualties:* There were 7,135 fatal casualties, accounting for approximately 1.7% of the total casualties.

-Serious Casualties: The number of serious casualties was 59,312, constituting approximately 14.2% of the total casualties.
+- *Serious Casualties:* The number of serious casualties was 59,312, constituting approximately 14.2% of the total casualties.

-Slight Casualties: The majority of casualties were categorized as slight, with a total of 351,436 casualties, representing about 84.1% of the total.
+- *Slight Casualties:* The majority of casualties were categorized as slight, with a total of 351,436 casualties, representing about 84.1% of the total.

 In summary, the data illustrates that while fatal and serious casualties make up a smaller proportion of the total, slight casualties constitute the majority of the incidents, highlighting the importance of addressing factors contributing to minor accidents to improve overall road safety.

-The provided data presents the number of casualties categorized by vehicle type between the years 2021 and 2022.
-Here's a summary:
+***Number of casualties categorized by vehicle type between the years 2021 and 2022***.

 | Type of vehicle     | Sum of Number_of_Casualties |
 |---------------------|------------------------------|